-[Enter DUKE SENIOR, AMIENS, JAQUES, ORLANDO, OLIVER, and CELIA]
+Enter DUKE SENIOR, AMIENS, JAQUES, ORLANDO, OLIVER and CELIA.

+DUKE SENIOR.
 Dost thou believe, Orlando, that the boy Can do all this that he hath promised?

-I sometimes do believe and sometimes do not: As those that fear they hope, and know they fear.

-[Enter ROSALIND, SILVIUS, and PHEBE]

-Patience once more, whiles our compact is urg'd: You say, if I bring in your Rosalind, You will bestow her on Orlando here?
+ORLANDO.
+I sometimes do believe and sometimes do not.
+As those that fear they hope, and know they fear.
+Enter ROSALIND, SILVIUS and PHOEBE.
+ROSALIND.
+Patience once more whiles our compact is urged.
+[To the Duke.]
+You say, if I bring in your Rosalind, You will bestow her on Orlando here?
+DUKE SENIOR.
 That would I, had I kingdoms to give with her.
+ROSALIND.
+[To Orlando.]
 And you say you will have her when I bring her?
+ORLANDO.
 That would I, were I of all kingdoms king.

-You say you'll marry me, if I be willing?
+ROSALIND.
+[To Phoebe.]
+You say you'll marry me if I be willing?
+PHOEBE.
 That will I, should I die the hour after.
+ROSALIND.
 But if you do refuse to marry me, You'll give yourself to this most faithful shepherd?
+PHOEBE.
 So is the bargain.

-You say that you'll have Phebe, if she will?
+ROSALIND.
+[To Silvius.]
+You say that you'll have Phoebe if she will?
+SILVIUS.
 Though to have her and death were both one thing.

-I have promis'd to make all this matter even.

-Keep you your word, O Duke, to give your daughter;

-You yours, Orlando, to receive his daughter;

-Keep your word, Phebe, that you'll marry me,

-Or else, refusing me, to wed this shepherd;

-Keep your word, Silvius, that you'll marry her

-If she refuse me; and from hence I go,

-To make these doubts all even.

-[Exeunt ROSALIND and CELIA]
+ROSALIND.
+I have promised to make all this matter even.
+Keep you your word, O Duke, to give your daughter, You yours, Orlando, to receive his daughter.
+Keep your word, Phoebe, that you'll marry me, Or else, refusing me, to wed this shepherd.
+Keep your word, Silvius, that you'll marry her If she refuse me.
+And from hence I go To make these doubts all even.
+[Exeunt ROSALIND and CELIA.]
+DUKE SENIOR.
 I do remember in this shepherd boy Some lively touches of my daughter's favour.
+ORLANDO.
 My lord, the first time that I ever saw him Methought he was a brother to your daughter.
-But, my good lord, this boy is forest-born, And hath been tutor'd in the rudiments Of many desperate studies by his uncle,
+But, my good lord, this boy is forest-born

+And hath been tutored in the rudiments Of many desperate studies by his uncle,